 For Biological Filtration

-Even though many canister filters are designed for this purpose and a lot of aquarists use them in this way, in our opinion they are not a good choice as a "main" source for biological filtration.
-They may be o.k. for smaller systems, but most do not have a chamber big enough to hold a sufficient amount of bio-media in them for larger ones.
+Even though many canister filters are designed for biological filtration and a lot of aquarists use them in this way, they're not the best choice as a "main" source for biological filtration.
+They may be OK for smaller systems, but most do not have a chamber big enough to hold a sufficient amount of bio-media in them for larger ones.
 Therefore, they are inadequate to use solely for this reason, but one can still be run in conjunction with another form of biological filters, such as with live rock or a wet/dry trickle filter, for additional mechanical filtration of the aquarium water.

-Now, one of the most important things to consider when purchasing a canister filter is the water flow rate, NOT based on what the manufacturer says you will get, but what you will ACTUALLY get after taking a few other factors into consideration.
+Now, one of the most important things to consider when purchasing a canister filter is the water flow rate, not based on what the manufacturer says you will get, but what you will get after considering a few other factors.

 Water Flow Rate Considerations